paweljakubas/j-data-analysis/chapters/sql.md

 Sqlite binary installed.
 ```

-Now let's create DB with three tables using the following script
+Now let's create a db with three tables using the following script
-(this is a DB used in prolific SQL Cookbook by Anthony Molinaro and Robert de Graaf [1])
+(this is the db used in prolific SQL Cookbook by Anthony Molinaro and Robert de Graaf [1])
 ```bash
 $ cat create.sql
 DROP TABLE IF EXISTS dept;